innot/argparseDecorator/examples/README.md

 ### 2. simple_asyncio_demo.py

-A very small sample to test using argparseDecorator in am asyncio context.
+A very small sample to test using argparseDecorator in an asyncio context.

 ### 3. ssh_cli.py